pratiknag/Spatial_NormalizingFlows_Code/README.md

 ### 🌐 Real-World Data Applications

+The `data_scraping_test.ipynb` file is a Jupyter notebook that interactively preprocesses the required PODAAC data products for inference.
+Please download the data and run all notebook cells in advance so that the necessary files are generated before executing the script below.

-To reproduce the real data scenarios run the following script
+To reproduce the Argo data results, run the following script.
+The resulting outputs will be saved in the `plots/` folder within the corresponding directory.

 ```bash
 bash run_argo.sh